 The director is the Danish Susanne Bier who made In a Better World (2010), which won that year’s Academy Award for Best Foreign-Language Film, as well as the English-language likes of Things We Lost in the Fire (2007) and Serena (2014).
 Her selection here was quite possibly due to the success of her previous work, the acclaimed tv mini-series of John Le Carre’s The Night Manager (2016).

-People were quick to compare Bird Box to A Quiet Place (2018), a theatrical success from seven months earlier in the year, of which there are undeniable similarities – A Quiet Place featured a family forced to not make a sound less they be killed by creatures with ultra-sensitive hearing, while this features people forced to remain blindfolded and not look outside unless they be killed by mysterious creatures.
+People were quick to compare Bird Box to A Quiet Place (2018), a theatrical success from seven months earlier in the year.
+There are undeniable similarities – A Quiet Place featured a family forced to not make a sound less they be killed by creatures with ultra-sensitive hearing, while this features people forced to remain blindfolded and not look outside unless they be killed by mysterious creatures.
 A substantial influence on Bird Box could well have been John Wyndham’s novel The Day of the Triffids (1951) in which all of humanity bar a handful of people are blinded by the radiation from a comet and the survivors find themselves at prey from a horde of killer plants.
 This has been filmed several times with The Day of the Triffids (1962) and the tv mini-series’ The Day of the Triffids (1981) and The Day of the Triffids (2009).

-However, A Quiet Place was merely the most successful among a bunch of similar films featuring catastrophes in which one of the key human senses or faculties is impaired.
+That said, A Quiet Place was merely the most successful among a bunch of similar films featuring catastrophes in which one of the key human senses or their faculties are impaired.
 See also the likes of Blindness (2008) where the whole world is affected by a plague of blindness; Perfect Sense (2011), which imagines what would happen if people started losing their senses one by one; The Last Days (2013) where the world is devastated by a plague of agoraphobia; Embers (2015) and Little Fish (2020) where the entire population suffers from loss of their memories; and Awake (2021) where the whole world can no longer sleep; as well as the subsequent Netflix release The Silence (2019), which had a near-identical premise to A Quiet Place about creatures that kill anybody who makes a sound.